-I am an economist and an assistant professor of finance at
+I am an associate professor of finance (with tenure) at

 The Chinese University of Hong Kong, Shenzhen.